An Ultimate Guide to WhatsApp Business API Pricing

 Marketing conversations have the highest costs among the four categories.
 This means that sending bulk messages can quickly become expensive and tricky.

-The reason for this is that marketing teams use WhatsApp to broadcast promotional messages, including limited-time offers, updates and call-to-actions.
+This is because marketing teams use WhatsApp to broadcast promotional messages, including limited-time offers, updates, and call-to-actions.

-Nonetheless, WhatsApp has strict policies against businesses spamming their clients, which means that your business must comply with WhatsApp Business Messaging Policy and send promotional messages only to those customers who have previously opted-in.
+WhatsApp has strict policies against businesses spamming their clients.
+This means that your business must comply with WhatsApp's Business Messaging Policy and send promotional messages only to customers who have previously opted in.

 Keep in mind: You are only paying for the first business-initiated message.
 There are no additional charges for consequent messages.